+[Section XII.]
+(Section XIII.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall begin or lay the foundation of any party-wall or building before the place be viewed and directed by the said regulators or any two of them or otherwise than the same shall be set out and directed by the said regulators, every such person or persons as well employers as master builders shall forfeit and pay the sum of five pounds to the burgesses of the said borough for the time being or one of them for the public use and benefit thereof, being of the said offense first convicted in the county court of quarter sessions of the county of York.

 [Section XIII.]
-(Section XIV, P. L.) And be it further enacted by the authority aforesaid, That if any person or persons shall begin or lay the foundation of any party wall or building, before the place be viewed and directed by the said regulators, or any two of them, or otherwise than the same shall be set out and directed by the said regulators, every such person or persons, as well employers as master-builders, shall forfeit and pay the sum of five pounds to the burgesses of the said borough for the time being, or one of them, for the public use and benefit thereof, being of the said offense first convicted in the county court of quarter sessions of the county of Cumberland.
+(Section XIV.
+P. L.) Provided always and be it further enacted by the authority aforesaid, That if either party between whom such foundation shall be laid out, shall find themselves aggrieved by the order or direction of the said regulators, he, she or they may appeal to the justices at the next court of quarter sessions to be held for the said county, who shall finally adjust and settle the same and the costs of such appeal shall be paid as the same court shall direct.

 [Section XIV.]
-(Section XV, P. L.) Provided always, and be it further enacted, That if either party between whom such foundation shall be laid out, shall find themselves aggrieved by the order or direction of the said regulators, he, she or they may appeal to the justices at the next court of quarter sessions to be held for the said county, who shall finally adjust and settle the same and the costs of such appeal shall be paid as the same court shall direct.
+(Section XV.
+P. L.) And be it further enacted by the authority aforesaid, That the said regulators or surveyors attending the said service for their trouble shall be paid by the party or parties concerned in such foundation or erecting such party wall the sum of two shillings and six pence each.

 [Section XV.]
-(Section XVI, P. L.) And be it further enacted by the authority aforesaid, That the said regulators or surveyors attending the said [service], for their trouble, shall be paid by the party or parties concerned in such foundation or erecting such party wall, the sum of five shillings each.

-[Section XVI.]
-(Section XVII, P. L.) And be it further enacted by the authority aforesaid, That the said surveyors or regulators, or any two of them, shall have full power to regulate partition fences within the said borough; and where the adjoining parties do improve or enclose their lots, such fences shall be made in the manner generally used, and kept in repair at the equal cost of the parties, so that the price for making exceed not fifty shillings for every hundred feet, unless the owners or possessors between whom such fence is or shall be erected do agree otherwise; and if either party between whom such partition fence is or shall be made shall neglect or refuse to pay his part or moiety for the repairing or setting up of such partition fence as aforesaid, that then the party at whose cost the same was so repaired or set up may, if above five pounds, have his action at law for the said moiety of such costs, and if five pounds or under, the same shall be determined before either of the burgesses of the said borough or any justice of the peace of the said county, as in cases of debts not exceeding five pounds.
+(Section XVI.
+P. L.) And be it further enacted by the authority aforesaid, That the said surveyors or regulators or any two of them shall have full power to regulate partition fences within the said borough and where the adjoining parties do improve or enclose their lots such fences shall be made in the manner generally used and kept in repair at the equal cost of the parties so that the price for making exceed not fifty shillings for every hundred feet, unless the owners or possessors between whom such fence is or shall be erected do agree otherwise, and if either party between whom such partition fence is or shall be made shall neglect or refuse to pay his part or moiety for repairing or setting up such partition fence as aforesaid, that then the party at whose cost the same was so repaired or set up may have his action at law for the said moiety of such costs.